Alain-Pascal/alx-system_engineering-devops/0x01-shell_permissions/README.md

     > Script that adds execute permission to the owner and the group owner, and read permission to other users. to the file `hello`
     >
     > The file is the working directory

 * 7-everybody

+    > A script that adds execute permission to the owner, the group owner and the other users, to the fle `hello`
+    >
+    > The file is the working directory
+    >
+    > No commas are used in the script

 * 8-James_Bond
 * 9-John_Doe
 * 10-mirror_permissions